 Honoring Award Recipients

 The award recipient will be honored at the following Cutting Edge of Transplantation (CEOT) meeting, and will have an opportunity to present their innovation during a fifteen-minute session.
 During the session, they will be awarded a plaque and a check in the amount of $5,000.
 AST will pay for one representative’s flight and hotel in addition to the $5,000 award.
-Information will also be posted to the AST website about the award-winning innovation and a press release will be issued.
+Information will also be posted to the AST website about the award-winning innovation.